What is Phonemic Awareness?

 Comprehension is the ability to understand, analyze, integrate, and use what you have read, whether it be words, sentences, paragraphs, articles, or books.

-Scholar Within’s After-School Reading Program integrates the five principles of reading with curriculum to improve overall reading skills.
+Scholar Within’s Summer Reading Program integrates the five principles of reading with curriculum to improve overall reading skills.

 When you bridge phonemic awareness with phonics, you create a strong foundation of the building blocks of language, reading, and spelling.
 By taking this a step further and learning the spelling patterns, you can learn to spell thousands of words by following the patterns.

-In Scholar Within’s After-School Reading Program, we incorporate phonemic awareness with phonics in auditory and visual spelling video lessons.
+In our Summer Reading Program, we incorporate phonemic awareness with phonics in auditory and visual spelling video lessons.
 The program teaches spelling by spelling patterns and breaks down the complexity of the English language into bite-sized chunks.